-Also known as the Rails to Trails path, a section of the Wadandi Track passes through the Vasse development, where train lines once went.
-Vasse has complemented the Track with a surrounding park and family barbecue area.
+Also known as Rails to Trails, a section of the Wadandi Track passes through the Vasse development, where train lines once went.
+Vasse has complemented the Track with a surrounding park, family barbecue area and six exercise stations.

 The Wadandi Track gives locals the opportunity to venture along the original route pioneers used to transport their timber.

 The name, ‘Wadandi’ comes from the indigenous Australians who lived by the ocean and followed the bush paths over Vasse land for more than 40,000 years.

 The entire Wadandi Track will form a 106km trail from Busselton to Flinders Bay once complete.
 The current walking and cycling track runs from Busselton Jetty to Vasse, taking in Geographe Bay and Kangaroo Gully Bridge along the way.